meetjn/Web-Dev-Notes/README.md

 Question 1: what happens when the website is first reloaded?

 answer: the first request goes to the server and gets the HTML and then the second request goes out to get the javascript file in the react-based project.

+Note-

+A library is a collection of reusable code that a developer can call as needed, while a framework provides a structured application skeleton that the developer fills in with their code.

 # NEXTJS (FULL STACK FRAMEWORK)